yahoo/state-space-tooling/PACKAGES.md

 ##  Components

-This section enumerates is a best-estimate abstraction of the component dependencies for [Hyperledger Fabric SDK C++](https://github.com/yahoo/hyperoledger-fabric-sdk-c++).
+This section enumerates is a best-estimate abstraction of the component dependencies for [State Space Tooling](https://github.com/yahoo/state-space-tooling).
 A master list of dependencies for the State Space reference implementation of the IAB PrivacyChain Technology Specification is with the [packaging](https://github.com/yahoo/state-space-packaging/blob/master/PACKAGES.md).

 These packages are available via `dnf` or `yum`, if your machine is configured appropriately.